WatchOutNewsAgency/wona.github.com/_posts/2018-06-06-architecture-at-iit-roorkee.md

 1. 	**A chance to make another field/skill your profession**: Even if one discovers that architecture isn’t their cup of tea, many alternate options present themselves.
 Related fields include product design, graphic design and industrial design exist; those bearing little resemblance to architecture include coding, finance, consultancy and start-ups, to name a few.
 Self-interest and effort are primary requirements in such an undertaking, but campus groups and seniors help greatly.
 One can build his CV by interning in capacities closely related to the profession he/she wishes to pursue.
 Interns are much easier to come by with the help of the IIT tag.
 This is a good point in time to reiterate that very few people in any given batch choose architecture as their profession; the rest go into non-core jobs (we even happen to know people who want to pursue filmmaking after they graduate).

 2. 	**Societies, groups and sports**: Although architecture constitutes a very small number of the total intake, archi waale log can be found in most groups on campus.
 The reasons behind joining societies and groups stand as two polar opposites: some see them as opportunities to counter frustration, while others see them as opportunities to learn relevant skills, having discovered their disinterest in architecture.
 Either way, the number of groups and societies on campus is astronomical, with new ones cropping up every year.
-Chances are there is a group for each interest or intrigue you possess (an exhaustive list with brief information can be found [here](http://guide.wona.co.in/section/campus-groups)).
+Chances are there is a group for each interest or intrigue you possess (an exhaustive list with brief information can be found <span style="color:#0645AD">[here](http://guide.wona.co.in/section/campus-groups)</span>).
 Similarly, facilities for all major sports are available, along with exceptional coaching staff that bring out the best in you.
-More information can be found here.
+More information can be found <span style="color:#0645AD">[here](http://guide.wona.co.in/section/sports)</span>.

 3.  **A diverse friend circle and chances to collaborate**: By virtue of having a wide array of departments, IITR will bestow upon you a phenomenally diverse set of friends and acquaintances over the course of five years, resulting in interesting, insightful conversations.
 One has the opportunity to meet and interact with people involved in pursuits ranging from artificial intelligence to music to research to finance to consultancy.
 There is, therefore, a chance to collaborate with any of the above people for interdisciplinary projects.

 4.  **Tinkering Lab**: The tinkering lab, as the name suggests, is a lab where students can work on projects. it is equipped with state of the art tools, for example, industrial 3d printers.
-More information is available [here](https://www.iitr.ac.in/tinkeringlab/#home).
+More information is available <span style="color:#0645AD">[here](https://www.iitr.ac.in/tinkeringlab/#home)</span>.

 5.  **The TIDES Business Incubator**:  The tides business incubator aims to help young start-ups grow.
 If you have a business idea,  you can go to these guys and they’ll provide you with a workspace, mentorship and even help you get funds.
-More information is available [here](http://tides.iitr.ac.in/).
+More information is available <span style="color:#0645AD">[here](http://tides.iitr.ac.in/)</span>.

 6. 	**Semester Exchange**:  A semester exchange is available for students having a decent CGPA (>7.5) with Hochschule Luzern (Lucerne University of Applied Sciences and Arts), Switzerland, in their 7th semester (4.1).
-This is an opportunity to learn how our western counterparts perceive and approach architecture, as well as to travel Europe and experiencing what it has to offer.
-[Here](http://wona.co.in/2017/03/exchange-diaries-switzerland) is an account of the experience, as recalled by a senior who visited Hochschule Luzern the year before last.
+This is an opportunity to learn how our western counterparts perceive and approach architecture, as well as to travel Europe and experiencing what it has to offer. <span style="color:#0645AD">[Here](http://wona.co.in/2017/03/exchange-diaries-switzerland)</span> is an account of the experience, as recalled by a senior who visited Hochschule Luzern the year before last.

 7. 	**Research opportunities**: Perhaps one characteristic that sets IITR apart from all other colleges is the emphasis it lays on research.
 Any student interested in research may approach a professor, consult him/her about the area/matter he wishes to investigate (not necessarily architecture) – and once he/she has the blessing of the professor – pursue it.
 A program called SURA (Summer Undergraduate Research Awards) is also in place (which has a somewhat drawn-out application process).
 For students of architecture, an additional opportunity lies in the form of the CBRI (Central Building Research Institute), which, although an autonomous body, abuts our campus, and is very welcoming of IITR students wishing to undertake research; three seniors to our knowledge have written research papers under the CBRI.

 8. 	**On-campus placements**: Reportedly (that is, with questionable certainty), other architectural colleges do not have placements, or any sort of arrangements wherein graduates can find firms to employ them.
 At IITR, such a system does exist, but the number of firms and companies that recruit architects are just sufficient.
 However, when it comes to other fields such as the ones mentioned earlier, it is a level playing field, and architecture graduates can get non-core jobs provided they are meritorious.
-More information can be found [here](http://guide.wona.co.in/section/placements).
+More information can be found <span style="color:#0645AD">[here](http://guide.wona.co.in/section/placements)</span>.

 ![archi 3](/images/posts/archi-q4.jpg){: style="width:60%;height:auto"}